Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-- Did your dog raid through the trash and did he find some bones or anything he could have swallowed such as corn cobs, plastic bottle caps or tampons?
-If your dog has a Hoover reputation, there are chances for an intestinal blockage which may cause vomiting and requires a prompt vet visit.
+- Did your dog raid through the trash and did he find some bones or anything he could have swallowed such as corn cobs, plastic bottle caps, or tampons?
+If your dog has a Hoover reputation, there are chances for an intestinal blockage that may cause vomiting and requires a prompt vet visit.

-- Did you feed your dog fatty meals such as bacon, fat meat or the oil drippings from the pan?
+- Did you feed your dog fatty foods, such as bacon, fat meat, or the oil drippings from the pan?
 Fatty foods may cause a bout of pancreatitis with vomiting.
 Your dog will need to see the vet as this can get troublesome.

 - Is your dog stressed/excited/hyper?
 Did you feed him when he was worried, too excited?
 Did he eat too fast?
 Stress and other strong emotions may cause digestive problems in dogs.

 - Did you feed a new food recently?
-Many dog owners forget to switch a dog over to a new food over the course of 7 days.
+Many dog owners forget to switch a dog over to new food over the course of seven days.
 Most bags of food suggest this in their labeling.

 - Have you been giving your dog any medications?
 Some meds cause vomiting as a side effect.
 Read the labeling carefully and consult with the vet.